Best Practices and Issues that Arise in DCF Models

 The discount rate is applied to reduce the value of the future cash flows to the present value as at the valuation date.

 Future cash flows need to be reduced because of the concept that a dollar today is worth more in economic terms than a dollar in a year’s time, which is because of two factors:

 - the time value of money – if you receive $1 today and place it in an interest-bearing bank account, in a year’s time you will have the $1 plus interest, which is therefore worth more than receiving the $1 in a year’s time; and

 - the risk and uncertainty attached to future cash flows – this means you would be prepared to accept a guaranteed lower lump sum today (e.g., $0.90) rather than being subjected to the future risk and uncertainty of possibly receiving $1 in a year’s time.

 The discount rate is often one of the biggest factors affecting a damages claim.
-In the world of international arbitration, the general methodology underlying the calculation of the discount rate has become reasonably settled and generally agreed among arbitrators; however, there are many major arguments over the parameters and assumptions applied to calculate it.
+In international arbitrations, the methodology underlying the calculation of the discount rate has become reasonably settled and generally agreed among arbitrators; however, there are many major arguments about the parameters and assumptions applied to calculate it.
 For the purposes of this chapter, we will not go into the details of how a discount rate is calculated.

 - a higher discount rate will result in a lower present value for the forecast future cash flows and vice versa; and

 - the further into the future a cash flow is, the more it will be discounted.
 For example, say the discount rate is 10 per cent, a forecast cash flow that was to occur two years into the future would be multiplied by 83 per cent to calculate its net present value, whereas a forecast cash flow that was to occur five years into the future would be multiplied by 62 per cent.

 This means that the greater the proportion of cash flows that are forecast to occur far into the future, the greater the effect on the damages figure resulting from a change in the discount rate.